voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 # Lesson 19
 Express past habits
-Express actions one is accostumed to / Express frequency Used to / Be + used to / How often
+Express actions one is accustomed to / Express frequency Used to / Be + used to / How often

 # Lesson 20